Welcome to our Governors’ section

 |

-All governors can be contacted via the Clerk to the Governors, located on the Tunbridge Wells site, by letter (Oakley School, Pembury Road, Tunbridge Wells, Kent TN2 4NE), phone 01892 823096 or email office@oakley.kent.sch.uk
+All governors can be contacted via the Clerk to the Governors by letter (Oakley School, Pembury Road, Tunbridge Wells, Kent TN2 4NE), phone 01892 823096 or email office@oakley.kent.sch.uk